-Plastic is a fine temporary storage solution, but for long-term care and organizing, nothing beats a custom closet system.
+Plastic clothes bags are a fine temporary storage solution, but for long-term care and organizing, nothing beats a custom closet system.

 Bringing neatly pressed shirts back from the cleaners may be one of the most satisfying feelings in the world.
 Picking up the dry cleaning is a mundane task, to be sure, but something feels so fresh about bringing home beautifully clean, picture-perfect clothing items to stash in your closet.
 It’s the little things in life, it really is.